History of Seychelles: Independence

 It was not until 1964 that any new political movements were created.
 In that year, the Seychelles People's United Party (SPUP, later Seychelles People's Progressive Front, SPPF) was formed.
 Led by France-Albert René, they campaigned for socialism and independence from Britain.
 The late James Mancham's Seychelles Democratic Party (SDP), created the same year, by contrast represented businessmen and planters and wanted closer integration with Britain.

 Elections were held in 1966, won by the SDP.

 In March 1970, colonial and political representatives of Seychelles met in London for a constitutional convention, with the Seychelles Democratic Party (SDP) of James Mancham advocating closer integration with the UK, and the Seychelles People's United Party (SPUP) of France-Albert René advocating independence.
 Further elections in November 1970 brought a new constitution into effect, with Mancham as Chief Minister.
 Further elections were held in April 1974, in which both major political parties campaigned for independence.
-Following this election, negotiations with the British resulted in an agreement under which the Seychelles became an independent republic within the Commonwealth on June 29, 1976.
+Following this election, negotiations with the British resulted in an agreement under which the Seychelles became an independent republic within the Commonwealth on 29 June 1976.
+In 1970, Seychelles got a new constitution, universal adult suffrage, and a government council with an elected majority.
+Self-government was granted in 1975 and independence in 1976, within the Commonwealth of Nations.
+In 1975, a coalition government was formed with James R. Mancham as President and France-Albert René as Prime Minister.
 The newly knighted Sir James Mancham became the country's first President, with René as Prime Minister.
 These negotiations also restored the islands of Aldabra, Farquhar, and Des Roches, which had been transferred from Seychelles in November 1965 to form part of the new British Indian Ocean Territory (BIOT), to Seychelles upon independence.

 One-party state

-On June 5, 1977, a coup d'état saw Mancham deposed while overseas, and France-Albert René became president.
-The Seychelles became a one-party state, with the SPUP becoming the Seychelles People's Progressive Front (SPPF).
+On 5 June 1977, an almost bloodless coup d'état saw Mancham deposed while abroad and France-Albert René became president.
+The Seychelles became a one-party state from 1979 to 1991, with the SPUP becoming the Seychelles People's Progressive Front (SPPF).
+René was the only presidential candidate for elections in 1979, in 1984, and in 1989, which he won with over 90% of the vote.